GRADUATE PROGRAM FACULTY

 Molly C. Redmond, Assistant Professor, Ph.D., University of California at Santa Barbara.

-Christine Richardson, Associate Professor.
+Christine Richardson, Professor.
 Ph.D., Columbia Univesity Medical Sciences.
 DNA recombination and repair, genome stability, chromosomal rearrangements, leukemia, ovarian cancer, ecotoxicology in mammals.

 Todd R. Steck, Associate Professor.
 Ph.D., University of Rochester.
 Microbial molecular genetics, environmental microbiology, bacterial source tracking.